Domo42/external-party-simulator/README.md

     void handle(final MessageReceivedEvent receivedEvent) {
         def context = receivedEvent.connectionContext;

-        // this text will be received by whoever has connected sendTo(context, "This message has been delayed by " + receivedEvent.objectContent + " seconds.")
+        // this text will be received by whoever has sent the original digits message sendTo(context, "This message has been delayed by " + receivedEvent.objectContent + " seconds.")
     }
 }